 The success of our business depends primarily on our ability to identify, develop and commercialize one or more product candidates.
-We have an ongoing Phase 2b clinical trial of BNC210 for PTSD and expect to initiate our Phase 2 PREVAIL trial for SAD by the end of 2021.
+We have ongoing Phase 2 clinical trials of BNC210 for PTSD and SAD.

 We must balance our limited financial and managerial resources between these and other product candidates and focus on clinical programs and product candidates for the indications that take advantage of our team's deep expertise and knowledge and that we believe are the most scientifically and commercially promising.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial drugs or profitable market opportunities.
 In addition, we may spend valuable time and managerial and financial resources on clinical programs and product candidates for specific indications that ultimately do not yield any clinically or commercially viable drugs.
 If we do not accurately evaluate the clinical and commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in situations where it would have been more advantageous for us to retain sole rights to development and commercialization or miss out on the commercial opportunity entirely.
 This would adversely impact our business strategy and our financial position.